-- Talented individuals with a background in economics, statistics, or a related field make the best RAs.
+- Talented individuals with a background in economics, mathematics, statistics, or a related field make the best RAs.

 - We’re also looking for candidates with solid analytical and decision-making abilities and good communication skills.

 Most RAs leaving the New York Fed enter graduate or professional degree programs.
 Many pursue a Ph.D. in economics or finance, but others have gone on to top business schools, law schools, and public policy or other advanced degree programs.
 In recent years, RAs have moved on to top Ph.D. programs in economics at Harvard, MIT, and Stanford.
-New York Fed RAs have a strong track record of obtaining fellowships, including eighteen from the National Science Foundation in 2015-19.
+New York Fed RAs have a strong track record of obtaining fellowships, including five from the National Science Foundation in 2021.

 Fortune 500 companies and other top employers are seeking the skills and expertise you will gain as an RA.
 Former RAs have accepted positions at the Bank, while others have become leaders in the business, banking, higher-education, research, and nonprofit sectors.